Killerby, County Durham

-Killerby is a village in the borough of Darlington and the ceremonial county of County Durham, England.
+Killerby is a hamlet in the borough of Darlington and the ceremonial county of County Durham, England.
 It is situated a few miles to the west of Darlington.
+In 2021 the parish had a population of 62.

+In the Imperial Gazetteer of England and Wales (1870–72) John Marius Wilson described Killerby:

+Etymology

+The name Killerby is of Old Norse origin.
+The first element is the given-name Kilvert and the second is bȳ meaning "farm".
+Spellings of the place-name suggest the first element was mistaken for Old French culvert ("freeman").

+Demographics

 At the 2011 Census the population was less than 100.
-Details are maintained in the parish of Staindrop.

-In the Imperial Gazetteer of England and Wales (1870–72) John Marius Wilson described Killerby: